Power-law distributions in nonequilibrium open quantum systems: Discussion

-\prlsection{Discussion} We propose the emergence of power-law distributions and extreme events as a novel universal feature of nonlinear quantum dissipation.
+In this work, we propose the emergence of power-law distributions and extreme events as a novel feature of nonlinear quantum dissipation.
 This can be understood from the fact that the quantum noise associated with nonlinear dissipation is typically multiplicative in nature.
 That is, the fluctuations are coupled to the quantum state and become amplified at higher excitation.
 The competition between dissipation and noise amplification results in the power-law behavior.
 We introduce the prototypical $M$-boson model which is analytically proven to produce power-law energy distributions at the critical point.
 The ubiquity of this phenomenon is further supported via numerical simulations on a general class of nonlinear dynamical systems which are quantum analogs of Li\'{e}nard systems.
 We show that power laws can also emerge in the (off-diagonal) coherences of the density matrix, which exhibit the same scaling as the (diagonal) probability distribution.

-The power-law behavior can manifest in various observable physical signatures, such as extreme events with divergent mean excitation number, boson superbunching with a divergent $g^{(2)}(0)$ correlation function, and power-law tails in both position and momentum space.
-This phenomenon opens up potential avenues for exploring extreme regimes of light-matter interactions~\cite{heimerl2024multiphoton,stammer2023quantum,gorlach2023high}, and can be a useful resource for sensing applications like ghost imaging~\cite{gatti2004ghost,chan2009high}.
+Conceptually, the emergence of power-law tails also calls into question how classical dynamics arise from quantum dissipative systems.
+In standard examples such as the damped harmonic oscillator and the quantum Stuart-Landau model~\cite{walter2014quantum,mok2020synchronization}, the quantum fluctuations are relatively insignificant at large amplitudes (which can be formalized using the system-size expansion~\cite{carmichael1999statistical}), giving a well-defined classical limit.
+On the contrary, the presence of power-law tails originating from multiplicative quantum noise implies that the quantum fluctuations are not negligible in such cases, even at large amplitudes.
+Reconciling nonlinear dynamical systems with open quantum systems thus remains an interesting open problem.
 It would also be interesting as a future theoretical study to connect the results of this work with known mechanisms of the power law~\cite{newman2005power}, such as scale invariance, universality and self-organized criticality.

-\textit{Acknowledgements.---} The author would like to thank Andy Chia, Tobias Haug, Leong-Chuan Kwek, Changsuk Noh, Jingu Pang, John Preskill, Gil Refael and Yu Tong for insightful discussions.
+\textit{Acknowledgements.---} I would like to thank Tobias Haug, Jessica Jiang, Jingu Pang, John Preskill, Gil Refael and Yu Tong for insightful discussions.
+I am also particularly grateful to Andy Chia, Leong-Chuan Kwek and Changsuk Noh for collaborations on related projects.
 The Institute for Quantum Information and Matter is an NSF Physics Frontiers Center.